-9.23 Results from the synoptic meteorological station at Mullingar over a ten-year period indicate that the predominant wind direction is from the south-western quadrant.
-Moderate to high-speed winds (>2 m/s) occur for approximately 76.2% of the time.
-A windrose for the wind data recorded at Mullingar is presented in Figure 9-1.
+9.23 Results from the synoptic meteorological station at Casement Aerodrome at Baldonnell over a tenyear period indicate that the main wind direction is from a west and south-westerly direction, with an annual incidence of 48% for winds between 200° and 280°.
+The lowest frequency is for winds blowing from the north and north-east direction.
+A windrose for the wind data recorded at Casement Aerodrome is presented in Figure 9-1.